Your Making Tax Digital for VAT questions answered (even the difficult ones)

 MTD for VAT for small businesses

-The rest of this guide focuses on what accountants need to do to prepare for the 1st April start date.
+The rest of this guide focuses on what accountants need to do to prepare.
 To find out what small businesses need to know, check out our MTD for VAT guides for limited companies, sole traders and partnerships.

 We’re working hard to ensure that the switch to MTD is as painless as possible for your practice, but there are a few things that you need to do: